 Once a dog has been seized, the police or a council dog expert will assess what type of dog it is and whether it could pose a danger to the public.

-If they do consider the dog to be a threat to public safety, you’ll have to go to court to prove that it isn’t – and doesn’t share characteristics with – a banned breed.
+If they do consider the dog to be a threat to public safety, you’ll have to go to court to prove that it isn’t – and doesn’t share characteristics with – a banned breed or dog type.
 If you’re successful, you’ll be able to take your dog home with you.
 If not, however, you could face a hefty fine or even imprisonment.

 Are there any circumstances in which you can own a banned dog?